curtshneider/curtshneider.github.io/interview-questions.md

 * How do you prioritize your backlog / feature requests?
 (5)
 * How do you decide when a service should be outsourced or built internally?
 (5)
 * How do you monitor performance and measure success?
 (5)
+* What's the technical debt like for the product or company?
+(7)

 #### Lean Methods
 * Tell me about how you iterate on development to deliver features, modules, or products?
 (1)